top of page

 Cabbage and Pea rava uppuma or Savory semolina with cabbage and peas.
 And some variations.

-I love uppuma, it has so many variations and flavors, something to suit every mood and season.
-This recipe is with cabbage and peas, however, the end of this recipe also has the recipe for lots of variations.
-We always serve uppuma with hot and/or sweet mango pickle and yogurt.
+I love uppuma; it has so many variations and flavours, something to suit every mood and season.
+This recipe is with cabbage and peas.
+However, the end of this recipe also has the recipe for lots of variations.
+We always serve uppuma with hot and/or sweet mango pickles and yoghurt.
 It makes a complete meal.
-I have reduced the amount of semolina I use to suit to make it healthier.
+I have reduced the amount of semolina I use to make it healthier.

-Chandra Padmanabhan is my favorite South Indian cookbook author.
-Her knowledge of the cuisine is phenomenal, and every recipe is amazing.
-Her balance of spices and flavors makes me want to cook every one of her recipes, and I am working my way through her many cookbooks.
+Chandra Padmanabhan is my favourite South Indian cookbook author.
+Her knowledge of the cuisine is phenomenal, and every recipe is fantastic.
+Her balance of spices and flavours makes me want to cook every one of her recipes, and I am working my way through her many cookbooks.

 Ingredients: Tempering